Propel-VR/URP-DDGI/README.md

 Many improvements were borrowed from [Timberdoodle's](https://github.com/Sunset-Flock/Timberdoodle/) PGI system.

+Although [URP DDGI implementations](https://github.com/SanYue-TechArt/RTXGI-DDGI-URP) have already been made before, this version aims to be hardware adgnostic and provide alternatives to Raytracing Hardware to generate the probes.

 ## TODO
 - Rendering the probes debug view, reading from the texture
 - Implementing hardware agnostic-raytracing by reusing existing BVH8-based [pathtracing solution] (https://github.com/Pjbomb2/TrueTrace-Unity-Pathtracer)